pingcap/docs-cn/online-deployment-using-ansible.md

     >
     > When you deploy TiDB using TiDB Ansible, **use SSD disks for the data directory of TiKV and PD nodes**.
 Otherwise, it cannot pass the check.
 If you only want to try TiDB out and explore the features, it is recommended to [deploy TiDB using Docker Compose](/deploy-test-cluster-using-docker-compose.md) on a single machine.

-2. A Control Machine that meets the following requirements:
+2. A control machine that meets the following requirements:

     > **Note:**
     >
-    > The Control Machine can be one of the target machines.
+    > The control machine can be one of the target machines.

     - CentOS 7.3 (64 bit) or later with Python 2.7 installed
     - Access to the Internet

-## Step 1: Install system dependencies on the Control Machine
+## Step 1: Install system dependencies on the control machine

-Log in to the Control Machine using the `root` user account, and run the corresponding command according to your operating system.
+Log in to the control machine using the `root` user account, and run the corresponding command according to your operating system.

-- If you use a Control Machine installed with CentOS 7, run the following command:
+- If you use a control machine installed with CentOS 7, run the following command:

     {{< copyable "shell-root" >}}